Dudley Ridge Water District

 Dudley Ridge Water District Board Meetings:

-The Dudley Ridge Water District Board Meeting on March 22, 2023 at 1:00 p.m. will be held by video conference and/or teleconference only.
+The Dudley Ridge Water District Special Board Meeting on November 7, 2023 at 10:30 a.m. will be held in person at the Dudley Ridge Water District office located at 5555 California Ave., Suite 209, Bakersfield, CA 93309.
 Additional Board meeting information is included in the agenda.

 State Water Contractors' Video on Longfin Smelt Research